- ABOUT OUR TEA -

 Korean Green Tea

 All our tea comes only from the one farm in the Hwage Valley, 30 km's upriver from the city of Hadong, the birthplace of Korean tea, over 1200 years ago.
 Hadong is recognised as the best tea growing region of South Korea.

 Our tea is classified as semi-wild as the tea plants have self seeded from the original tea plants grown all those years ago.They grow within the Jirisan National Park, amongst the bamboo forests and the pure water of the Sumjim River.
 Because of the steep hillsides the entire picking process is done by hand with meticulous care.

-Mr Yun Suk Cho, a tea master, is a third generation tea farmer and because of his very high standards he has gained USDA and EU organic accreditation.
-We are proud to have him as our only tea supplier.
+Our tea master, is a fourth generation tea farmer and because of her very high standards, we are proud to have her as our only tea supplier.

 Freshly harvested young tea shoots are gently fired in great iron cauldrons heated by wood-fuelled fires, the handmade process adds to each vintage’s unique hue, fragrance and flavour.